2010 Gaza Freedom Flotilla: Pre-raid sabotage rumors

 There are claims that the IDF or the Mossad may have sabotaged three of the ships before the raid.
 According to the National Post, Israeli deputy defense minister Matan Vilnai hinted that Israel had exhausted covert means of stalling the vessels.
 He said: "Everything was considered.
 I don't want to elaborate beyond that, because the fact is there were not up to 10, or however many ships were [originally] planned."
 A senior IDF officer hinted to the Knesset Foreign Affairs and Defense Committee that some of the vessels had been tampered with to halt them far from the Gaza or Israeli coast.
 According to UPI press coverage, the officer alluded to "grey operations" against the flotilla and said that no such action had been taken against the Mavi Marmara out of fear that the vessel might be stranded in the middle of the sea, endangering the people on board.
 Israel was accused of sabotaging activist ships in the past but no evidence has been found to back up these claims.

 Three ships – the Rachel Corrie, the Challenger I and the Challenger II – suffered damage or malfunction.
 While the Challenger I was able to continue, the Challenger II had to turn back halfway through the journey and Rachel Corrie docked for repairs in Malta.
 Greta Berlin of the Free Gaza Movement said that electric wires may have been tampered with.

-Raid and aftermath
+2010 raid and aftermath

 Israeli forces raided the flotilla on the night of 30–31 May 2010 in international waters of the Mediterranean Sea, boarding the ships using speedboats and helicopters.
 Nine activists were killed.
 Dozens of activists and seven Israeli soldiers were injured.

 After the raid, the activists were detained in Israel pending release: all were deported by 6 June.
 The ships were towed to Israel and those claimed by their owners were returned.
 The aid was delivered to Gaza under United Nations supervision on 17 June.

 Widespread international condemnation of and reaction to the raid followed.
 Various investigations were conducted, including by the United Nations, Israel and Turkey.
 Israel-Turkey relations were strained, and Israel subsequently eased its blockade on Gaza.

 Subsequent events

-Freedom Flotilla II

-Freedom Flotilla II sailed in June/July 2011.

-Freedom Flotilla III

-Freedom Flotilla III sailed in May/June 2015.
+Following the incident, the Freedom Flotilla Coalition was established to coordinate further efforts against the Israeli blockade.
+Since then, attempts with the Freedom Flotilla II in 2011, Freedom Flotilla III in 2015, Women's Boat to Gaza in 2016, Just Future for Palestine Flotilla in 2018, and flotillas in June and July 2025, have all been intercepted, raided or attacked by Israeli forces.
+In August, the Freedom Flotilla Coalition joined the Global Sumud Flotilla, and began launching a series of flotilla convoys towards Gaza.

+Documentary

+A 2017 Jordanian documentary, The Truth: Lost at Sea, recalls the story of the flotilla.